Environmental sustainability comes in many shapes and sizes.

 Kaiser Permanente, the largest integrated health care system in the U.S., is one organization that is leading by example with its dedication to environmental stewardship.

 “We understand the clear connection between a healthy environment and the health of individuals,” said Kathy Gerwig, vice president of employee safety, health and wellness, and environmental stewardship officer at Kaiser Permanente.
 “Preventing environmental causes of illness is the main objective of our sustainability program.
-We also recognize that the health care industry’s impact on pollution and waste is substantial, and we want to be proactive in combatting it.”
+We also recognize that the health care industry’s impact on pollution and waste is substantial, and we want to be proactive in combating it.”

 Among the ways health care organizations can help green the planet: